 1. Valuable money lessons

-Donating money and items to a worthwhile cause shows children that they can help others and make a difference in the world.
+Donating even a small amount of money to charity shows children that they can help others and make a difference in the world.
 It is also a useful lesson about appreciating what they have and the differences between needs and wants.

 2. Learn about compassion and empathy

-Getting into the habit of regularly giving, however small, can help your child develop a sense of purpose, compassion and empathy for others, and get them involved in issues they feel passionate about.
+Getting into the habit of regularly giving, can help your child develop a sense of purpose, compassion and empathy for others, and get them involved in issues they feel passionate about.

 3. Connects kids with their community

-Giving back is an excellent opportunity to show children the importance of community and supporting those around us.
+Giving back is also an excellent opportunity to show children the importance of charity in the community and supporting those around us.

 How to teach your child to give back